BlueBrain/CoreNeuron/README.md

 	pc.psolve(h.tstop)
 	```

-Here is a simple example of model that run with NEURON first followed by CoreNEURON and compares results between NEURON and CoreNEURON execution:
+Here is a simple example model that runs with NEURON first, followed by CoreNEURON and compares results between NEURON and CoreNEURON execution:

 ```python